scuzzydude/asimov/asimov.md

 In 2079, coincidently exactly two hundred years after Einstein's birth, an obscure physicist named Doug who is a member of the Scoot(102343) scootage, discovers a new set of equations, that prove everything that Einstein came up with was wrong.
 Einstein's equation worked, as had Newton's, as mere approximations.
 A new kind of math needed to be used to really understand the universe, a kind of mathematics that was beyond the human limits of direct comprehension, but Siri was able to figure out in 14 milliseconds as soon as her 15^th^ generation Quantum CPUs were brought online.
 Doug just happened to have the imagination to ask her the right question.
 "Doug" becomes the new synonym for genius -- somebody who can sweet talk Siri.

 Scoot(54132) loses value at once, while Scoot(102343) continues to gain value, because, after all Imagination is more powerful than knowledge.
 The overall value of all Einstein related Scoot remained constant and even went up a little.
-The lesson; is if a problem is too hard to figure out with math, just make something up.
+The lesson learned: if a problem is too hard to figure out with math, just make something up.
 That's the real important lesson Einstein taught us.

 # Circulation